Halesowen Railway: Closure

-It had a relatively short passenger railway life, the stations on the line being closed in 1919.
+It had a relatively short passenger railway life; the stations on the line were closed in 1919.
 There were freight trains and workers' special services to the Austin Rover Works up to 1960.

 The line was closed altogether in 1964.
-The former station at Hunnington has been converted into a house and the other intermediate station at Rubery has been demolished.
-A short section of the line remained at the southern end to serve the Longbridge motor plant although there was no traffic after 2005 and that section was lifted during the redevelopment of the Longbridge site subsequent to its closure.
+Hunnington station has been converted into a house and the other intermediate stations at Coombes Holloway and Rubery have been demolished.
+A short section of the line remained at the southern end to serve the Longbridge motor plant although there was no traffic after 2005 and that section was lifted during the redevelopment of the Longbridge site after it closed.

-Campaign for Better Transport have added the railway to their recommendations for reopening.
+The Campaign for Better Transport has added the railway to its recommendations for reopening.

 Structures

 A significant structure on the line was the Dowery Dell Viaduct, between Halesowen and Rubery.
 It was dismantled in 1964.